-If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan. • Enroll in the new Medicare health plan.
-You will automatically be disenrolled from Blue Medicare Advantage Essential when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Blue Medicare Advantage Essential when your new plan's coverage begins.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan. • Enroll in the new Medicare health plan.
+You will automatically be disenrolled from Blue Medicare Advantage Flex when your new plan's coverage begins.
+Original Medicare with a separate Medicare prescription drug plan.
+Enroll in the new Medicare prescription drug plan.
+You will automatically be disenrolled from Blue Medicare Advantage Flex when your new plan's coverage begins.
 Original Medicare without a separate Medicare prescription drug plan.
-Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the late enrollment penalty.
 Send us a written request to disenroll.
 Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
-You can also contact Medicare, at 1- 800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
-You will be disenrolled from Blue Medicare Advantage Essential when your coverage in Original Medicare begins.
+You will be disenrolled from Blue Medicare Advantage Flex when your coverage in Original Medicare begins.

-SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical services through our plan

-Section 4.1 Until your membership ends, you are still a member of our plan ------------- -- covered if they are filled at a network pharmacy including through our mail-order pharmacy services.
+Section 4.1 Until your membership ends, you are still a member of our plan

-If you leave Blue Medicare Advantage Essential, it may take time before your membership ends and your new Medicare coverage goes into effect.
+If you leave Blue Medicare Advantage Flex, it may take time before your membership ends and your new Medicare coverage goes into effect.
 (See Section 2 for information on when your new coverage begins.)
-During this time, you must continue to get your medical care and prescription drugs through our plan.
+During this time, you must continue to get your medical care through our plan.